Aeration, Decantation, Oxidation and More

 Our decanting pourer helps to maximize the wine’s contact with oxygen.
 For this reason, simply popping the cork, and letting it sit, isn’t enough.
 The oxygen to wine-surface contact is pretty small in the neck of a wine bottle.
 Swirling in the glass is the simple way to “open up” a wine, but to really get some oxygen in there, the wine may need to be “aerated.”

 Handheld aerators like Vinturi or Respirer, for example, expand the surface area of wine, which allows the air to mingle with it.
 The wine gurgles through the bubbler, out into the glass or decanter, which softens the tannins of young or bold wines.
 The aerator will easily do the trick in minutes and is appropriate where time is of the essence.

-Young red wines with tannins such as Cabernet Sauvignon, Zinfandel and Syrah are the best candidates, but these aren’t the only ones.
-Even white wines can benefit from some aeration like the heavier Somersville Cellars 2014 Chardonnay can open up.
+Young red wines with tannins such as Cabernet Sauvignon, Zinfandel and Syrah are the best candidates for aeration, but these are not the only ones.
 If a wine is too cold, an aeration will bring it to room temperature.

 As wines age, tannins soften and are balanced by other flavors and a stronger bouquet.
 But in young red wines, particularly heavy reds, the tannins can be harsh and overwhelming.
 Aeration won’t increase the complexity of a young wine, like an older wine gains with time in the bottle, but it does soften and smooth out the flavor.